uo-datasci-specialization/c4-ml-fall-2021/content/post/hw1/index.markdown

 **Task 1.3** Recode the outcome variable (`sentiment`) into a binary variable such that Positive is equal to 1 and Negative is equal to 0.
 Calculate and print the frequencies for tweets with positive and negative sentiments.

 **Task 1.4** Load the `reticulate` package and Python libraries (`torch`, `numpy`, `transformers`, `nltk`, and `tokenizers`).
 Then, load the `text` package.
-Using these packages, generate tweet embeddings for each tweet in this dataset using the `roberta-base` model, a pre-trained NLP model.
+Using these packages, generate tweet embeddings for each tweet in this dataset using the last layer (layer = 12) from the `roberta-base` model, a pre-trained NLP model.
 Tweet embeddings for each tweet should be a vector of numbers with length 768.
 Append these embeddings to the original data.

 **Task 1.5** Remove the two columns `time` and `tweet` from the dataset as you do not need them anymore.